Vladimir Zagorsky

-Vladimir Mikhailovich Zagorsky (real name Wolf Mikhelevich Lubotsky, January 15, 1883, Nizhny Novgorod – September 25, 1919, Moscow) was a revolutionary, party activist, Secretary of the Moscow Committee of the Russian Communist Party (Bolsheviks).
+Vladimir Mikhailovich Zagorsky (real name Wolf Mikhelevich Lubotsky, January 15, 1883 – September 25, 1919) was a revolutionary, party activist, Secretary of the Moscow Committee of the Russian Communist Party (Bolsheviks).

 Biography

 Early life and beginning of revolutionary activity

-Born into the family of an official in Nizhny Novgorod in to a Jewish family.
-He began his revolutionary career as a schoolboy, together with his friend and future Russian Communist Party chairman Yakov Sverdlov.
+Born into a Jewish family, Zagorsky began his revolutionary career as a schoolboy, together with his friend and future Russian Communist Party chairman Yakov Sverdlov.
 He distributed leaflets in Nizhny Novgorod and worked in workers' circles.
 Member of the Russian Social Democratic Labor Party (Bolsheviks) since 1901.
 In 1902, for participation in the May Day demonstration, he was arrested, sentenced to eternal settlement in the Yenisey Province.
-For an attempt to escape, the punishment was toughened by ordering to spend 12 years in exile in the Yakutsk Province.
+In an attempt to escape, the punishment was toughened by ordering to spend 12 years in exile in the Yakutsk Province.

 In 1904, he escaped from exile to Geneva.
 He met with Lenin on several occasions.
 On January 9, 1905, he was arrested and expelled from Switzerland.